-The Level 5 Diploma is for health and safety practitioners who have the ability and scope to develop, implement, monitor and review policies and procedures in relevant health and safety management matters.
+The NVQ Level 5 Health and Safety Diploma is for health and safety practitioners who have the ability and scope to develop, implement, monitor and review policies and procedures in relevant health and safety management matters.
 The Diploma is designed to assess and verify your health and safety management within the workplace.
 The learner will report to or be part of the senior management team.

 The Diploma is a vocational qualification, which allows learners to prove their knowledge and competence using written narrative statements with documented supporting evidence of their practical application of occupational health and safety management techniques.